 However, carefully written terms of service can also protect your business from liability in some cases.
 For example, if the content on the website contains some factual errors that might make your business liable for damages, you can try and limit your liability by putting the appropriate clause in the Terms and Conditions.

 It’s Also About Doing What You Have To

 It’s good business sense to make your website available to as many people as possible.
-It gets even better if you provide some type of service through the website, or if you offer extras or other fun things as part of an online experience.
-But to be able to keep the order on your website, you need to state clearly what type of behavior is not tolerated on your website.
+It gets even better if you provide some type of service through the website.
+Or if you offer extras or other fun things as part of an online experience.
+But to be able to keep the order on your website.
+You need to state clearly what type of behavior tolerates on your website.

 This is especially important if the service you provide includes leaving comments or joining forum sections where users can write freely.
-In that cases, you can use the Terms and Conditions to state not only that certain types of posts will be taken down, but also that you reserve the right to deactivate the account of any person that’s disturbing others or making it difficult for them to enjoy your website.
+You can use the Terms and Conditions to state not only that certain types of posts will be down.
+Reserve the right to deactivate the account of any person that’s disturbing others.
+It is difficult for them to enjoy your website.

 You Get to Police, But Also to Set the Jurisdiction